HarrietOrleans/credit-risk-classification/README.md

 Finally, generated prediction sand evaluated the model using the confusion matrix and a classification to display our accuracy, precision, and recall.

-This is the final result:
+This is the final results:

 [[18663   102]
  [   56   563]]

                 precision    recall  f1-score   support

   Healthy Loan       1.00      0.99      1.00     18765